The cost of life: historical vote on transparency

-A resolution on transparency for drug pricing was proposed by Italy, and quickly joined by several countries including Spain, Greece, the Netherlands and South Africa.
-It was voted on at the 72nd World Health Assembly on May, 28th 2019.
+A resolution on transparency for drug pricing was proposed by Italy, and quickly joined by several countries including Spain, Greece, the Netherlands, and South Africa.
+It was voted on at the 72nd World Health Assembly in May, 28th 2019.

 In the market of medicines, vaccines, and health technologies, opacity is the rule.
 Citizens, states, and health systems do not have access to basic information on the products, such as the investments in research and development, the share of public investment and the costs of clinical trials.